Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 		pV = vec2(pX, pY);

 		tmp = pV - GPos;
+		vd = tmp.Length()*KArrival;
+		Truncate(vd, 0, MaxVelocity);
 		tmp.Normalize();
 		thetad = atan2(tmp[1], tmp[0]);
-		vd = MaxVelocity;
 		return vec2(cos(thetad)*vd, sin(thetad)*vd);

 		tmp = agents[0]->GPos - GPos;
 		vec2 s = Separation();
-		vec2 a = Arrival();
 	}
 	return tmp;

 To view the notes associated with this code, please view the Agent.cpp file.
 I ommitted the notes for readability.
 We went over alignment in the Study Group on 4/24/2017.
 I altered the code we went over after the study group becuse the leader following did not work at all using the code from the study group.
 To try and rework the code I used Shijingliu (2014) as an example.
 I used this information to figure out how to designate the leader.
 Then I coded the leader to seak the target.
-I then coded the remaining agents to seek the leader (using the leader's X and Y coordinates) and then follow behing the leader by one body length.
-Then I called the separation and arrival functions as instructed by Kider ([2017g](https://webcourses.ucf.edu/courses/1246518/pages/flocking-and-leader-following?module_item_id=10573471)).
-I did not implement the rectangle in front of the leader as described by Reynolds ([1999](http://www.red3d.com/cwr/steer/gdc99/)) but with the agents seeking the leader, it seemed redundant.
+I then coded the remaining agents to arrive at the leader (using the leader's X and Y coordinates) and then follow behing the leader by one body length.
+Then I called the separation functions as instructed by Kider ([2017g](https://webcourses.ucf.edu/courses/1246518/pages/flocking-and-leader-following?module_item_id=10573471)).
+However, I dont think the separation function is working in the code.

 #### Other Group Behaviors Include: